-In the segment-by-segment measurement method (clause 6.2.2), the 5G device (e.g., phone) reports and delay between the AR glasses and the 5G device via Media access function (MAF).
-Other 5G functions on the 5G device is not excluded.
-The the UPF reports the delay between the UPF and the application server to SMF.
+In the segment-by-segment measurement method (clause 6.2.2), the 5G device (e.g., 5G phone) can report the delay between the AR glasses and the 5G device via the Direct Data Collection Client as indicated in 3GPPTS26.531 [11], Other 5G functions on the 5G device is not excluded.
+The the UPF can report the delay between the UPF and the application server to SMF.

 In the end-to-end measurement method (clause 6.2.3), the AR glasses measures the end-to-end delay, forwards the measurement to the 5G device.
 The 5G device reports it through MAF to the 5G core network.

 The reporting methodology may depend on the tethering architectures.
-Figure 6.3-1 shows a possible call flow for delay reporting.
-The reported statistics of the end-to-end delay may include the mean and standard deviation. - - -
+Figure 6.3-1 shows a possible call flow for delay reporting for the end-to-end measurement approach.
+The reported statistics of the end-to-end delay may include the mean and standard deviation.

+Figure 6.3-2 shows a possible call flow for delay reporting for the partial path measurement approach, where

+- DWM: delay between Wi-Fi and Media Access Function (MAF) on the 5G Device

+- DWW: delay between Wi-Fi on the AR Glasses Device and Wi-Fi on the 5G Device

+- DME: delay between MAF and the Edge/Cloud

+The end-to-end delay De2e = DWW+ DWM + DME.

+In step 15, the Direct Data Collection Client reports to the Data Collection AF a desired value for the delay within the 5G network Dc.

-Figure 6.3.-1: reporting statistics of end-to-end delay based on end-to-end measurement
+Figure 6.3-1: reporting statistics of end-to-end delay based on end-to-end measurement

-Figure 6.3.-2: reporting statistics of delays based on partial path measurement
+Figure 6.3-2: reporting statistics of delays based on partial path measurement

+Note that in Figure 6.3-2, the Media Access Function is mapped to an instance of the UE Application in the reference architecture for data collection and reporting in 3GPP TS26.531 [11], i.e., the reporting is via the R7 reference point.
+This also applies to step 8, where an application may be used to read the log on Wi-Fi and the application is an instance of the UE Application via the R7 reference point.